NE-SmallTown/React-QuietWater/README.md

 ### Config

-1. Before you use this lib,you **must** need to do some configs to make it to correspond your requiredment and backend api.
+**NOTE**: Before you use this lib,you **must** need to do some configs to make it to correspond your requiredment and backend api.
-If you don't do this,you probably get errors.Let's follow below steps(in any order):
+If you don't do this,you probably get errors.Let's follow below steps:

+1.Make sure you have set the `localStorage[config.localStorage.info2Storage.userId]` value at first,because we will request userInfo by `config.api.quietWaterInitUrl` interface and then set the info to localstorage.

+2.Make sure you have set the token of the user if the user has logined.Because many functions only can be used after the user has logined(e.g. submit a reply),we will validate when you click these button.That's why we need a token.

+NOTE: The token format need to fit in [jwt](https://jwt.io/) format and we use [jwt-decode](https://github.com/auth0/jwt-decode) to decode the token.

+3.Set the [onUpdate function](/handleHashChange.js) to the Router Component because every reply correspond an anchor,so we need to  monitor the url change.

 All you need to do is call the method which import from the globalConfig module and then config QuietWater whatever you want. e.g `import { configQuietWater } from 'react-QuietWater/lib/globalConfig configQuietWater({...})'`